Methane is a colorless, odorless gas that is the primary component of natural gas. It contributes to climate change.

 This description is based on the information found in the Web links listed with this topic.

 Web Links from MedlinePlus (National Library of Medicine)

 Emissions of Greenhouse Gases in the U.S.: Methane Emisssions (US Energy Information Administration)

 Global Methane Initiative: Frequent Questions (Environmental Protection Agency)

 Greenhouse Gases: Frequently Asked Questions (National Oceanic and Atmospheric Administration)

 Map of Superfund Hazardous Waste Sites with Methane in the United States.
 TOXMAP (National Library of Medicine)

 Methane.
 Haz-Map (National Library of Medicine)

 Methane.
-Hazardous Substance Fact Sheet (New Jersey Department of Health and Senior Services) (PDF — 698.72 KB)
+Hazardous Substance Fact Sheet (New Jersey Department of Health) (PDF — 698.72 KB)